Part of The Wall with a basket of flowers and a pair of boots with a hat laying on top in front of it.

 Tours

-No registration is required to visit The Wall That Heals.
+Open To All — No Registration is required to visit The Wall That Heals.
 You are welcome to explore at any time that fits your schedule.
 All displays are open for self-guided tours, allowing you to experience The Wall That Heals and the Mobile Education Center at your own pace.

 For groups seeking a more in-depth experience, guided tours provide a unique educational opportunity unlike any other—even compared to the Memorial in Washington, D.C.
 Led by a trained Vietnam Veterans Memorial Fund staff member, these tours are designed to engage visitors and students of all ages.
 Each group will explore the Mobile Education Center and The Wall That Heals with expert guidance.